RobGaughan/Deploying-Active-Directory-in-Azure/README.md

 ![19](https://github.com/user-attachments/assets/05c136e9-4118-496f-a9ca-247459e5c0fb)

-- When you connect you should be met with this screen -To begin installing Active Directory click on "add roles and files"
+- When you connect you should be met with this screen
+- To begin installing Active Directory click on "add roles and files"

 ![1](https://github.com/user-attachments/assets/9bc4aa84-2eb3-46e7-bfe3-90d73462f764)